wordofwarning/wordofwarning.org/socialexperiment/jun2026/index.md

 Content Warnings: some works involve interaction and/or participation; specific warnings listed [here](/warnings).

-Features: four Live Art & contemporary performance works with varied content.<br>Ash Cox: relaxed performance, creative captions and some BSL.
+Features: four Live Art & contemporary performance works with varied content.

 *NB* works mostly occur on <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>'s step-free ground floor in space 0 & bar, with one in space 2 on the second floor, and vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.